 Fate: What!?
 No!

 - The backstory for Mobile Suit Gundam Wing's Duo Maxwell gives him a non-swearing example of this.
 During a conversation with the priest and nun who raised him, he says he doesn't believe in God, but he does believe in the God of Death, because as he puts it, "I've never seen any miracles, but I've seen lots and lots of dead people!"
 The nun admonishes him gently, but the priest laughs and admits the boy has a point.

 - A regular source of humor in the Gag Dub of Ghost Stories.

 - Zig-zagged with the Nyan-Nyans from Fushigi Yuugi.
 Yes, they are Physical Goddesses and Really 700 Years Old, but for the major part of the series they look like little girls no older than 10 and have the mentality of such.
 But then they open their mouths...

-- Right after the school festival in Persona 4: The Animation, Nanako gives us this gem, courtesy of the festival's fortune teller who is really Margaret.
+- Right after the school festival, Nanako gives us this gem, courtesy of the festival's fortune teller who is really Margaret.

 Nanako: Man whore!
 She said you're one big man whore!

 - And later in that same episode, the boys are caught "peeping" on the girls during the hot springs episode.